manukoli1986/devops-task/pipeline_design.md

 * Module 1

-### Scenerio
-We have a homogenous mixture of environments based on cloud as well as on-premise Kubernetes clusters.
-Some of our applications run on multiple instances while others are standalone.
-The configuration of the auxiliary services (databases, caches etc) might be different depending on the environment.
-Design a pipeline that fits the needs of such an infrastructure for our app.
-(Github actions, helm ,argocd are preferred).

 ### Designing Architecture:
 Designing a pipeline for an infrastructure with a mixture of cloud and on-premise Kubernetes clusters, varying application instances, and different auxiliary service configurations is a complex task.
 Below are key points and a high-level design architecture for such a pipeline: